Ma9ne1ius/MapEditor/README.md

 Left mouse button drag - select several polygons simultaneously.

-Backspace - deletes the last added point from the current polygon.
+Backspace key - deletes the last added point from the current polygon.

-Space - finalize polygon creation and add it to the map.
+Space key - finalize polygon creation and add it to the map.

-Delete - delete the selected polygon(s) (if you select the current point, then the vertices of the colliding polygons will be deleted).
+Delete key - delete the selected polygon(s) (if you select the current point, then the vertices of the colliding polygons will be deleted).

 Display settings:

-“1” - turn on/off the map background.
+Key “1” - turn on/off the map background.

-“2” - turn on/off the display of polygon contours.
+Key “2” - turn on/off the display of polygon contours.

-“3” - enable/disable filling of polygons for their visualization.
+Key “3” - enable/disable filling of polygons for their visualization.

+"4" - normalize selected provinces (merge points if they are close enough)

 Editing tools:

-“F1” - selection of several objects for group editing.
+Key “F1” - selection of several objects for group editing.

-“Shift+F1” - clearing the selection.
+Key “Shift+F1” - clearing the selection.

-“Ctrl+F1” - selection of overlapping polygons under the current one.
+Key “Ctrl+F1” - selection of overlapping polygons under the current one.

-"F2” - snap cursor to closest points for precise editing.
+"F2” key - snap cursor to closest points for precise editing.

-“Ctrl+F2” - Mode of selecting a point for dragging.
+Key “Ctrl+F2” - Mode of selecting a point for dragging.
 (Undo works with a delay, it is recommended to hold down for a while)

-"F3” - merge selected polygons into one.
+"F3” key - merge selected polygons into one.

-"F4"/"Shift + F4" - add a point before/after current point for selected provence.

 Undo and redo system: